yappy-yum/car-sales-java/README.md

 <br>

-> once you've finished all the configuration process, run the following command to run the program
+> once you've finished all the configuration process, run the following command to run the tests and the program
 >
 > ```
+> make tests
 > make deploy
 > ```